Skip to main content

 Confirmed 21 March 2025 Submit interim Local Government Reorganisation proposal

-Confirmed 1 May 2025 Cambridgeshire County Council Elections
+Confirmed 1 May 2025 Cambridgeshire County Council elections

 Confirmed 28 November 2025 Submit full Local Government Reorganisation proposal

-Proposed April/May 2027 Elections (Shadow authorities)
+Proposed April/May 2027 Elections (shadow authorities)

 Proposed April 2028 Vesting day for new unitary councils